Communicate with Hardware Using Connected IO

 After the model is modified, resimulate the model.
 During simulation, the data request from the model is communicated to the hardware.
 You can continue to modify and simulate the model until the expected behavior is achieved.

-The communication in Connected I/O is an on-demand process.
-The hardware sends data only when receiving a data request from the Simulink model.
+The communication in Connected IO is an on-demand process when Polling mode is enabled.
+The hardware sends data only after receiving a data request from the Simulink model.

 You do not have to build, deploy, and run the model on the hardware to monitor the effects of your changes in your model design.

-When you simulate a model in Normal mode without Connected I/O, Simulink does not communicate with the hardware.
+When you simulate a model without Connected IO, Simulink does not communicate with the hardware.
 Simulink communicates with the hardware only when the code is generated and the model is deployed on the hardware in External mode.
-Normal mode simulation with Connected I/O is an intermediate step in the model-based design workflow that bridges the gap between simulation and code generation by enabling Simulink to communicate with the hardware before deploying the model on the hardware.
+Connected IO is an intermediate step in the model-based design workflow that bridges the gap between simulation and code generation by enabling Simulink to communicate with the hardware before deploying the model on the hardware.

 This Model-Based Design Workflow diagram displays a model-based workflow: